-A learning difficulty occurs when one or more of the basic cognitive processes involved in understanding, remembering or expressing information are affected.
-It can be defined as problems people encounter in learning that affect achievement and daily life skills.
-The most common form of learning difficulties is in reading, spelling, spoken language or mathematics.
-Individuals may present with a specific difficulty in one or more of the aforementioned areas and have an average or above average performance in other areas.
+A learning difficulty consists of difficulties with one or more basic cognitive processes involved in understanding, remembering, or expressing information.
+Learning difficulties often cause academic underperformance and problems in daily life.
+The most common learning difficulties are in reading, spelling, spoken language or mathematics.
+It is possible to have a specific difficulty in one of the theses areas but have average or above average performance in others.

-- The first sign of a learning difficulty may be observed in the child’s skill development around language (spoken), attention and learning in the early years (e.g., short attention span, memory problems), or at school during specific learning areas (e.g., reading, oral language or mathematics).
+- Learning difficulties are often first observed in a child’s early years.
+The signs include language (spoken), attention and learning difficulties (e.g., short attention span, memory problems).
+In many cases deficits are also observed at school during specific learning activities (e.g., in reading, speaking or mathematics).

-- In adults, it may arise as the result of vocational assessments or other forms of language-based evaluations.
+- In adults, learning difficulties are often detected in vocational/work-based assessments or other forms of language-based evaluations.

-Psychologists use intelligence tests to assess an individual’s cognitive functioning and general intelligence.
-There are a variety of IQ assessments that can be used, depending on the age of the individual.
+Psychologists administer intelligence tests to assess an individual’s cognitive functioning and general intelligence.
+There are a variety of IQ assessments, depending on the age of the individual.

 - The Wechsler Preschool and Primary Scale of Intelligence (WPPSI-IV) is intended for use with children aged 2 to 7 years.

 - The Wechsler Intelligence Scale for Children (WISC-V) is intended for use with children aged 6 to 16 years.

 - The Wechsler Adult Intelligence Scale (WAIS-IV) is intended for use with adults aged 16 to 90 years.